 - impaired muscle coordination

-Symptoms generally go away once you start getting enough vitamin B5.
+- gastrointestinal problems Symptoms go away once you start getting enough vitamin B5.

 Pantothenic acid is LIKELY SAFE for most people when taken by mouth in appropriate amounts.
 The recommended amount for adults is 5 mg per day.
 Even larger amounts (up to ten grams) are safe for some people.
 But taking larger amounts increases the chance of having side effects such as diarrhea.

 RECOMMENDED DAILY DOSE